kenbolton/meetdownjs/README.md

 Then open the a browser to <http://localhost:3000/user/>

-[tmux]: http://tmux.sourceforge.net/ "Many terminals, one screen"
+[tmux]: http://tmux.sourceforge.net/ "Many terminals, one window"